 - When you scroll over these options, "browse" will appear.

-The two options, the 'siteurl' and 'home', determine the WordPress URL and have the same affect as making the changes in the General Settings area of WordPress area; which if unavailable due to errors, is a good alternative.
+The two options, the 'siteurl' and 'home', determine the WordPress URL and have the same affect as making the changes in the General Settings area of WordPress area.

 - Alter the URL by typing in a new one.

 - Click the Go button to save the settings.
 Do this for both the 'siteurl' and 'home' options.

 WordPress hardcodes the site's domain name into the database in such things as image and link urls.
 This is a problem because when you click on a link on your new site, it redirects back to the old site.
 To change these, you can use a search and replace the plugin.
 Below are a couple of plugins that work:

 If you are familiar with the command line, run the following command for the same effect (assuming you saved the old WordPress address):

 [server]$ wp search-replace http://example.com http://new.example.com --dry-run

 The --dry-run call at the end tests the address